beehive-lab/TornadoVM/README.md

 Alternatively, TornadoVM can be installed either manually [from source](INSTALL.md#b-manual-installation) or by [using Docker](tornado-assembly/src/docs/13_INSTALL_WITH_DOCKER.md).

-If you are planing to use Docker with TornadoVM on GPUs, you can also follow [these](https://github.com/beehive-lab/docker-tornado#docker-for-tornadovm) guidelines.
+If you are planning to use Docker with TornadoVM on GPUs, you can also follow [these](https://github.com/beehive-lab/docker-tornado#docker-for-tornadovm) guidelines.

 You can also run TornadoVM on Amazon AWS CPUs, GPUs, and FPGAs following the instructions [here](tornado-assembly/src/docs/17_AWS.md).